-After spending a couple of weeks in Rome and Tuscany, we drove down to serene Sorrento where we spent 4 nights in serene Sorrento.
+After spending a couple of weeks in Rome and Tuscany, we drove down south where we spent 4 nights in serene Sorrento.
 Of course, we took a tour of the stunning Amalfi Coast and went on a wet but amazing stroll through rainy and mysterious Pompeii.
-Below is a collection of travel photos from our trip.

 To read more about our adventures in Italy click on the following articles: